On This Page

 They create new contexts in which the model “learns” that the brand is mentioned alongside solutions/innovations.

-Yes, this is a prerequisite.
+Yes, it is a prerequisite.

 PR and content are channels for generating training data for future LLMs.
+Every publication, quote, interview, or review:

 Does it make sense to write guest articles or issue press releases for this purpose?